remotion-dev/trailer-lambda/README.md

 ## License

+This code: MIT
-Notice that for some entities a company license is needed.
+Remotion: Notice that for some entities a company license is needed.
 Read [the terms here](https://github.com/JonnyBurger/remotion/blob/main/LICENSE.md).